panchalmaharshi8/ventures-sorting/README.md

 - Although IHID is de-identified, it maintains consistent patient identifiers (`patient_id` or `MRN`) across tables.
 - We use these consistent patient identifiers as the OMOP `person_id` and the encounter numbers (`encntr_num`) as `visit_occurrence_id`.
 - Not all IHID fields may have corresponding OMOP fields and vice versa.
+- The system is designed to be robust against missing fields, table name variations, and missing patient identifiers.